JosephBmbs/holbertonschool-monty/README.md

 2
 1

-As expected, the pall opcode prints all the values on the stack, starting from the top of the stack.
+As expected, the pall opcode prints all the values on the stack, starting from the top of the stack.cd